The Nobility in late 15th Century England

 In June 1483 Richard had been invited to accept the Crown by all three estates (Lords Spiritual, Lords Temporal and Commons) which implies he had support from the majority of the establishment, despite crossing the Nevilles, the Woodvilles the Hastings and de Vere families.

-Ultimately Richard lost the crown because, despite a larger army, he was not able to overcome the challenge from Henry Tudor and his army composed of mercenaries funded by the king of France as well as English nobles, some of whom stood on the sidelines and watched Richard fall.
+Ultimately Richard lost the crown because, despite a larger army at Bosworth, he was not able to overcome the challenge from Henry Tudor and his army composed of mercenaries funded by the king of France as well as English nobles, some of whom stood on the sidelines and watched Richard fall.
 But he had succeeded against other rebellions, notably the Buckingham rebellion and the risings in Kent in the months after his Coronation.
 In order to do this he had to have the support of a significant majority of nobles.

 Who was on Richard’s side?

 This title was passed on several times during the second half of the 15th century and more than one family was involved.

 At 1450 the dukedom belonged to John Mowbray, who was a supporter of Henry VI against Richard, duke of York.
 However, he became exasperated with Henry’s inability to exert any effective management of the kingdom and gradually moved to support the Yorkist cause.
 He fought on the side of the victorious Edward IV at Towton (1461) but died later that year.